-Portable Batch System (or simply PBS) is the name of computer software that performs job scheduling.
+Portable Batch System (or simply PBS) is the name of a computer software that performs job scheduling.
 Its primary task is to allocate computational tasks, i.e., batch jobs, among the available computing resources.
-At present PBS is the scheduling system of GALILEO and PICO.
+At present, PBS is the scheduling system of GALILEO, PICO and MARCONI.
+The pdf version of the "PBSpro 13 user manual" in on this portal.